Reiebenezer/Reiebenezer/README.md

 - 🎓 Bachelor of Science in Computer Science (3rd Year), major in `Artificial Intelligence`
 - 🏫 West Visayas State University
 - 🖋 Forum-Dimensions (The Official Publication of West Visayas State University) Staffer
+- Learned Web Development only since 2023, now a well-versed `Fullstack` Developer

 ## 🛠️ Technologies and Skills